 Sometimes snails arrive with the fish you buy at the store and end up in there when it’s time to introduce them to their new home – like a present from Mother Nature herself.

-A single snail or few eggs can quickly turn your peaceful habitat into an uninviting mess and make it difficult for you to keep up on maintenance duties.
+A single snail or a few eggs can quickly turn your peaceful habitat into an uninviting mess and make it difficult for you to keep up with maintenance duties.

 How Do Snails Multiply In Aquariums?